anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 25.19-34** continues the series in the Pentateuch and in Genesis, and is about the birth of Esau and Jacob, and Esau selling his birthright to Jacob. **Psalm 119.105-112** might be related by the theme of holding firmly to something: Jacob holding firmly to Esau's heel, and the psalmist holding firmly to God's word.
 * **Romans 8.1-11** continues the series in Romans (after a gap of only half a verse), and is about life in the Spirit.
 * **Matthew 13.1-9, 18-23** continues the series in Matthew, and is the Parable of the Sower.
 (13.10-17 could be included 'when opportunity allows'.)
 The 'Related' reading, **Isaiah 55.10-13**, likens God's word to rain, 'giving seed to the sower'.
 The 'Related' psalm, **Psalm 65.[1-7] 8-13** (EV: [1-8] 9-13), is about God watering the earth and bringing grain.

+Year B

+* **2 Samuel 6.1-5, 12b-19** continues the series on history and wisdom, and is about David bringing the ark up into the city of David. **Psalm 24** is about ascending 'the hill of the Lord', and about the triumphal entry of the 'King of glory'.
+* **Ephesians 1.3-14** begins a seven-part series in Ephesians, and is about God blessing us in Christ.
+* **Mark 6.14-29** continues the series in Mark (without a gap), and is about John the Baptist being beheaded by King Herod.
+The 'Related' reading, **Amos 7.7-15**, is about Amos speaking against King Jeroboam, and facing threats as a consequence.
+The 'Related' psalm, **Psalm 85.8-13**, says, 'I will listen to what the Lord God will say' (reflecting the role of a prophet), and promises that God's 'salvation is near to those who fear him'.

 Year C